Services grounded in equity to achieve equality in outcomes

 Our Employer Partners recognize that JAG is a worthy investment, but they know it’s more than just a financial ROI – they encourage their staff to meet and work with Specialists and students and recognize that knowing our students is a benefit to them, as well.
 Our Employer partners see skillsets on display through various activities – from classroom visits, to hosting students in their offices, to co-creating Project Based Learning modules that develop JAG participants’ skillsets while solving community and business problems.

-In addition to the examples of activities and the sample budget on the following pages, many partners also support our national events and core funding.
+In addition to the examples of activities and the sample budget, many partners also support our national events and core funding.